Search

 Consider the properties of the quenchants plus the design, construction, location, control, monitoring and maintenance of the furnace itself to minimize these risks.

-Quenching operations are often followed by a degreasing with chlorinated solvents or water-soluble compounds.
+Quenching operations are often followed by degreasing with chlorinated solvents or water-soluble compounds.

 Only operate heat-treating equipment when properly trained.

-refer to Metalworking Machines - General for basic safety tips and Metalworking Fluids for more information.
+Please refer to the OSH Answers Metalworking Machines - General for safety tips and Metalworking Fluids for more information.

 What are some safety precautions to follow during a heat-treating operation?

-Back to top- Wear a CSA-certified face shield, CSA-certified safety glasses, appropriate gloves and heat-resistant protective clothing when working with hot metal.
-Quench oils may be very hot (above 100°C) and oil temperature increases during quenching.
+• Wear a CSA-certified face shield, CSA-certified safety glasses, appropriate gloves, and heat-resistant protective clothing when working with hot metal.
+Quench oils may be very hot (above 100°C), and the oil temperature increases during the quenching process.
 Splashes or skin contact cause burns.
 Avoid skin contact with oils by using gloves and protective clothing.

 What are some things you should avoid doing?

-Back to top- Do not inhale the fumes from a molten carburizing salt bath.
+• Do not inhale the fumes from a molten carburizing salt bath.
 During the carburizing process, carbon monoxide is generated.
-Ensure that this area is well ventilated.
+Ensure that this area is well-ventilated.
 These molten salt baths may contain potassium or sodium cyanide, a deadly poison.
 Handle the salt mixture with caution and watch for contamination from carburized metal pieces.